erenard/presentation/jstoolchain/slides.md

 webpack is also a command line tool that can be installed globally.

-The best practice is to install it to the project and run it via npm's user script.
+The best practice is to install it locally to the project and run it via a npm user script.

 ### Core feature
 webpack is a **module bundler** for modern JavaScript applications.